tmiddlet2666/coherence-playground/monitoring-docker/README.md

-# Coherence Docker Image with Metrics
+# # Monitoring with Grafana and Prometheus using Docker - Starting Coherence using Docker Images

 ## What You Will Build